Multi-Scale Perturbation Theory II: Solutions and Leading-Order Bispectrum in the $\Lambda$CDM Universe: Discussion

 The method we used to solve the small-scale equations is Newtonian perturbation theory.
 This method allows analytically tractable solutions to be found in the quasi-nonlinear regime, where the equations of Newtonian physics on an expanding background are expected to accurately describe the physics, but where perturbation theory is still expected to give a realiable approximation to the true behaviour of the system.
 This approach has the very considerable benefit of allowing solutions to be written down in a relatively straightforward fashion, but suffers from the drawback that it does not accurately model the gravitational fields of matter on scales where it is highly nonlinear (i.e. on scales $\lesssim 10 \, {\rm Mpc}$).

 With solutions for the Newtonian part of the gravitational field in hand, we then solved for the long-wavelength cosmological perturbations.
-We found that the leading-order contributions to the field equations that govern the evolution of these perturbations were similar in form to those of second-order cosmological perturbation theory, though not identical.
-This is in contrast to the case where $\Lambda=0$, where no such differences exist \cite{gallagher2020multi}.
+We found that the leading-order contributions to the field equation that governs the evolution of these perturbations, (\ref{evollcdm}), is similar in form to the corresponding equation in second-order cosmological perturbation theory, though not identical.
+This is in contrast to the case where $\Lambda=0$, where no such difference exists in the evolution equation \cite{gallagher2020multi}.
 The 2PPT equations are missing terms that would have occurred if calculating the corresponding quantities in second-order cosmological perturbation theory, and the bispectra that result are consequently modified (as shown in Figs. \ref{PsiEqz0} - \ref{Fl}).

 Our findings illustrate both the advantages and disadvantages of using the 2PPT approach, as compared with other approaches to modelling structure in the Universe.
 First of all, our results show that the effects of the quasi-nonlinear Newtonian regime on cosmological fluctuations do indeed faithfully reproduce some of the known effects that are included in second-order cosmological perturbation theory.
 However, our study also shows that there exist large-scale relativistic effects that are not accounted for in the leading-order 2PPT equations that we have studied here, and that the absense of the terms that correspond to these effects can have considerable consequences for the calculation of observables such as the matter bispectrum on large scales.